Ada-Developers-Academy/ada-build/preparing-to-code/internet-searching/README.md

 You can select the error message:  `TypeError: 'tuple' object does not support item assignment` and enter it into Google

 This will bring you to a number of questions online where people have encountered the same question earlier.
-Then you can evauate the source of each article, StackOverflow being a likely source of similar questions and Quora a bit less likely and InterviewCake being likely having to do with interview topics rather than the exact error message and hwo to stop it.
+Then you can evaluate the source of each article, StackOverflow being a likely source of similar questions and Quora a bit less likely and InterviewCake being likely having to do with interview topics rather than the exact error message and how to stop it.

 ### Narrowing It Down Further